 The remuneration committee of the Board reviews and determines the remuneration and compensation packages of the Directors with reference to their responsibilities, workload, the time devoted to the Group and the performance of the Group.
 The Directors may also receive options to be granted under the share option scheme adopted by the Company on 20 September 2018.
-During the year ended 31 March 2022, no share option was granted to the relevant participants pursuant to such scheme.
+During the year ended 31 March 2023, an aggregate of 4,800,000 share options were granted to the executive Directors.
+Please refer to the paragraph "Share Option Scheme" for further details.